bruth/modern-javascript-starter/README.md

 Look at [main.js](./src/main.js) and [index.html](./src/index.html).
 It that feels *lame*, it should.
 Look below for how to customize it to your needs.

+The [boilerplate branch](https://github.com/bruth/modern-javascript-starter/tree/boilerplate) includes most of the libraries listed below along with the code necessary to string it all together.

 ## Setup

 Since everything is driven by short guides, it is recommended to simply download the [zip file](https://github.com/bruth/modern-javascript-starter/archive/master.zip) of the repository.